CoolmanCZ/upp_cmake/README.md

 ```
 generate_main_cmake_file <${PROJECT_NAME}> [${PROJECT_FLAGS}]
 ```

-## Support
-- New Core with C++14 build (require GCC 4.9+)
-- Release or debug build
-- Binary resource support (BINARY, BINARY_MASK, BINARY_ARRAY)
-- Cross compile support (require MINGW GCC 4.9+)
-- (MSYS2) MINGW support
-- Generated CMakeLists.txt files can be used to create a MS Visual C++ project
-- Generated CMakeLists.txt files are generated only for dependent modules of the processed Ultimate++ project
-- Create a distribution package
-- Build shared libraries as the target (DLL, SO)
-- Precompiled headers (PCH) (for GCC 4.9+, Clang 3.5+)
-- Batch processing support
-- import.ext file support

-## Limitation
-- Some options are not taken into account when generating CMakeLists (static_library, file depends)

-## TODO
+### TODO
 - Support of the precompiled headers (PCH) for MSVC

-## DONE
+### DONE
 - Resolve problem to build DLL,SO as target with flagPCH (The problem disappeared after refactoring of the PCH code.)

-## Flags
+# Build and configuration Flags
 Build and configuration flags, that are taken into account by the GenerateCMakeFiles-lib.sh script.
+They can be specified in the variable PROJECT_FLAGS (use **flag** prefix e.g. *-DflagMT*).

 - yes - the flag changes / specifies the behavior of the script
 - set - the flag is set by the script, if it is not defined
 - 'empty' - the flag is not used / set by the script

-Script set and using new flags (can be disabled by configuration parameters)
+Script sets and using new flags (can be disabled by configuration parameters)
 * flagGNUC14 - set compiler flag -std=c++14
 * flagMP - enable multiple process build (MSVC)
 * flagPCH - use precompiled headers during build (only GCC and Clang are supported now)